-- e.
-The rules of the State Highway Commission relating to safety of access and the preservation of the public interest and investment on the streets if the subdivision or any lot contained therein abuts on a state trunk highway or street connecting thereto. - f.
-The requirements of City departments as determined during review of the subdivision. - 3.
-No land shall be subdivided which is held by the City Plan Commission to be unsuitable for use by reason of flooding, bad drainage, soil or rock formations with severe limitations for development, severe erosion potential, or unfavorable topography, or any other feature likely to be harmful to safety or welfare of future residents or landowners in the proposed subdivision or of the community.
+3. No land shall be divided which is held by the Plan Commission to be unsuitable for use by reason of flooding, bad drainage, soil or rock formations with severe limitations for development, severe erosion potential, or unfavorable topography, or any other feature likely to be harmful to safety or welfare of future residents or landowners in the proposed subdivision or of the community.
+Land located in environmental corridors prescribed by the regional planning commission shall generally not be developed, and should be located in outlots reserved against intensive development, except that the restrictions on such land may be modified with the approval of the Plan Commission and consent of the regional plan commission.

-The City Plan Commission in applying the provisions of this section shall in writing recite the particular facts upon which it bases its conclusion that the land is not suitable for the proposed use, after affording the subdivider an opportunity to present evidence regarding such suitability at a public hearing.
+The City Plan Commission in applying the provisions of this paragraph shall in writing recite the particular facts upon which it bases its conclusion that the land is not suitable for the proposed use, after affording the subdivider an opportunity to present evidence regarding such suitability at a public hearing.